Franco-American alliance: European front

-Naval conflict started in European waters with the First Battle of Ushant in July 1778, and continued with the attempted invasion of Britain by the Armada of 1779.
+Naval conflict started in European waters with the First Battle of Ushant in July 1778, and continued with the ultimately unrealized Franco-Spanish invasion of Britain by the Armada of 1779.

 1st American Campaign

-In the summer of 1778, French Admiral d'Estaing arrived with a fleet and infantry reinforcements for the war with a fleet of twelve ships of the line and fourteen frigates.
-After declining to attack Richard Howe's inferior British force outside New York, the French fleet sailed to Rhode Island where they were to take part in an attack on Newport.
+In the summer of 1778, French Admiral Charles Henri Hector, Count of Estaing arrived with a fleet and infantry reinforcements for the war with a fleet of twelve ships of the line and fourteen frigates.
+After declining to attack Richard Howe's inferior naval force outside New York, the French fleet sailed to Rhode Island where they were to take part in an attack on Newport.

-On 6 July 1779, he successfully fought the Battle of Grenada against Admiral Byron, but failed at the September 1779 siege of Savannah before returning to France.
+On 6 July 1779, he successfully fought the Battle of Grenada against Admiral John Byron, but was defeated at the September 1779 siege of Savannah before returning to France.
 Actions continued in April 1780 with Guichen against Admiral Rodney in the Battle of Martinique.

 2nd American Campaign

 Landing of a French auxiliary army in Newport, Rhode Island on July 11, 1780, under the command of Comte de Rochambeau.

 In 1780, Rochambeau arrived with a fleet and 6,000 French troops to join the Continental Army, under George Washington, in the "Expédition Particulière", landing in Newport, Rhode Island, on 10 July.
+Among de Rochambeau's officers was Major General François-Jean de Beauvoir, Marquis de Chastellux, known simply as François-Jean de Chastellux who had very good English.
+He served as an important liaison between General Washington and de Rochambeau, becoming a close, lifelong friend of both Lafayette (whose wife Adrienne de Noailles was his cousin), and Washington, and published books of letters and travels.
+Other notable French officers were Major General Charles du Houx, Marquis of Vioménil and Lieutenant Colonel Jean-Baptiste Antoine de Verger who made water colour sketches of the campaign.

 In the Ohio valley, French Americans would also combine with Native American troops, as in the Battle of Kekionga in 1780 under Augustin de La Balme.

+In July 1781, skirmish known as “The Action at Tarrytown” took place on the Hudson River.
+That night, a French unit from the Soissonnais Regiment, reinforced by American troops of the 2nd Continental Light Dragoons, successfully repelled British ships attacking American supply sloops anchored at Tarrytown, New York.
+It was the first combined combat operation of the Franco-American alliance in the Revolutionary War.

 The French Navy played a decisive role in supporting the American side, as American forces could hardly confront the powerful Royal Navy.
 The French under de Grasse repulsed a British fleet at the Battle of the Chesapeake in 1781, thus ensuring that the Franco-American ground forces would win the ongoing siege of Yorktown, the last major land battle of the Revolutionary War, against Lord Cornwallis.
 Cornwallis' army surrendered to American and French forces at Yorktown in 1781.
-France continued to fight against the British in the 1782 Antilles War.
+In the famous painting of the Surrender of Lord Cornwallis by John Trumbull, the 14 French officers portrayed are, left to right: